Overview#

 In total, ChipWhisperer has four layers of open source components:

-Hardware is for the most part open source and design files/schematics can be found either on the ChipWhisperer Github repository, or on a UFO target board repository.
+Hardware is for the most part open source and design files/schematics can be found either on the ChipWhisperer Capture Github repository, or on a UFO target board repository.

 ChipWhisperer also includes open source firmware for both scopes and targets.